MTES-MCT/fisheries-and-environment-data-warehouse/README.md

 * Poetry
 * Docker

-In order to have all required dependencies, you cane run `sudo apt install python3-dev gcc libpq-dev build-essential libsqlite3-dev`
+In order to have all required dependencies, you can run `sudo apt install python3-dev gcc libpq-dev build-essential libsqlite3-dev`

 ## Clickhouse